JosueVazquezTech/ADsetup/README.md

 ![Image](https://github.com/user-attachments/assets/7a4a4609-f535-482b-84ea-b78d43535361)

 Congratulations!
-You have successfully configured all the preliminary infrastructure and now you are ready to set up your Active Directory environment.
+You have successfully configured all the preliminary infrastructure and now you are ready to deploy Active Directory.
+Follow the next steps of the guide [here](https://github.com/JosueVazquezTech/AD-Installation-and-testing)